kiwidamien/StackedTurtles/content/preprocessing/categorical_encoders.md

 ### LabelEncoder / OrdinalEncoder

 Also called an OrdinalEncoder, this maps each level to an individual number.
 By default, the strings will be assigned numbers in increasing alphabetical order.
 If the grades in our training set are `A`, `B`, `C`, and `D` then OrdinalEncoder will map them to 1, 2, 3, 4 respectively.
-If a level is missing from the dataset (e.g. such as `C` missing from the dataset in our example) then we would have `A`&rightarrow; 1, `B` &rightarrow; 2, and `D` &rightarrow; 3.
+If a 'C' was missing from the training set then we would have `A`&rightarrow; 1, `B` &rightarrow; 2, and `D` &rightarrow; 3.

 Here is the default usage:
 ```